CFEL-CMI/pymepix/README.md

 # libtimepix

 This contains two projects.
 The first is the Pymepix library that is a python module to interface with SPIDR and Timepix.
-The second is the PymepixViewer which provides a DAQ GUI software using pymepix and pyqtgraph
+The second is the PymepixViewer which provides a DAQ GUI software using pymepix and pyqtgraph.
+A detailed description can be found here https://doi.org/10.1088/1748-0221/14/10/P10003.

 ## Pymepix